rdforte/ryanforte.tech/content/blog/chassing-99-percentile-pt-1.md

 This means that as time passes the Linux OS will try to balance the cpu time based on the percentages we calculated.

 Here’s the thing though.
-These weights really only take effect when the process are under contention ie: battling for more cpu time **⚔️**.
+These weights really only take effect when the processes are under contention ie: battling for more cpu time **⚔️**.
 In the case of example 1 and 2 if process A is sitting idle and isn’t using all of its cpu time and process B is under heavy load and needs more cpu time it can then use all of the cpu time not used by process A. Its worth repeating that this only happens under contention.

 Question though, if time is progressing based off of wall clock time how does CFS ensure each process gets its fair share of cpu time relative to its weight?